 FAQs About Overwintering Caladiums

 Below you’ll find the answers to some of the most common questions I get about how to overwinter caladiums.
-If you can’t find an answer to your question in this section, or anywhere else in this post, then please leave a comment below and I’ll be happy to answer it.
+If you can’t find yours here, leave a comment below.

 Can caladiums grow indoors?

-Growing caladiums indoors as houseplants is pretty difficult.
-The plants naturally requires a dormant period during the winter months, so it’s best to allow them to rest.
+Technically yes, caladiums can grow indoors, but it is pretty difficult.
+They naturally require a dormant period during the winter months, so it’s best to allow them to rest.

-You could certainly grow your caladium indoors through the summer, and then allow it to go dormant during the winter.
-It’s important to note that all parts of the caladium plant are poisonous, so be sure to keep them out of reach of any plant-eating pets.
+You could certainly try keeping yours indoors through the summer, and then allow it to go dormant during the winter.

 Can you leave caladium bulbs in the ground over winter?

-Only if you live somewhere warm.
-Caladiums are hardy in USDA growing zones 9 and above.
+You can leave caladiums bulbs in the ground over winter if you live somewhere warm enough.
+They are hardy in USDA zones 9 and above.

 Do caladiums come back every year?

-Yes.
-With the proper winter care, caladiums will grow back year after year.
+Yes, caladiums do come back every year.
+With the proper winter care, they will survive and grow back year after year.